fatihsokmen/android-icecast-broadcast/README.md

 ##Android Icecast/Shoutcast broadcast##
 Captures realtime audio from microphone, encodes and stream to ice server.
 Code implements basic ice broadcast protocol and is moslty tested with <a href="https://github.com/StreamMachine/StreamMachine">StreamMachine</a>, as ice input source.
-Code is still preview and will be packaged as library.
+Repo is still preview and will be packaged as library.

 ###Native Libraries###
 Although native libraries are included in jniLibs folder, developers are encourages to build from source files.
 Easy way to generate native libs<br>